 Delirium Dive jacks adrenaline factor

 The addition of the backcountry access area, Delirium Dive, added yet another advanced level of experience to the mountain in 1999.

 A first of its kind for Western Canada, it allowed skiers with proper avalanche equipment to access a technically challenging terrain off the backside of the Divide.
 (Here's a handy guide from SkiBig3, if you're up to the challenge).

 Match all this history, terrain and lift access with over nine metres (30 feet) of snow in a season, and three mountain, it’s no wonder Sunshine Village welcomes around half a million visitors annually from around the globe.

-For more information on Sunshine Village or to book your ski, snowboard, or winter getaway to Banff, Sunshine Village, or Lake Louise, check out Banff Tourism’s “Ski the Rockies” website by clicking here
+For the 2023-24 ski season, Sunshine Village is open as of Nov 11.
+For more information on Sunshine Village or to book your ski, snowboard, or winter getaway to Banff, Sunshine Village, or Lake Louise, check out the SkiBig3 website.